nvillalt/nvillalt/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)]([https://www.linkedin.com/](https://www.linkedin.com/in/nerea-villalta/))

 </div>
 I'm Nerea, a Japanese Studies graduate, with a master in Japanese Art.
-I amcurrently enrolled in 42 Madrid's computer science campus, learning and getting ready to face a new adventure!
+I am currently enrolled in 42 Madrid's computer science campus, learning and getting ready to face a new adventure!
 I hope to mix this new knowledge with my previous experiences.

 I am currently focused on learning C programming and Unix system administration, but I've also got a keen interest in cybersecurity.
 Nice to meet you! 👋